 In 1972 I joined Whitbread as wine buyer travelling the world to build up and expand their portfolio and during my time with Whitbread (1977) I had an enjoyable year as Chairman of the Institute of Masters of Wine.
 Made redundant in 1985 when Whitbread sold off their wine company I founded Smedley Vintners selling it in 1999 and went on to develop the consultancy side of my life.

-Today I am very involved with the City looking after the Mansion House, Guildhall, Aldermens’ Dining Room as well as six Livery Companies.
-In addition I am consultant to Lincoln’s Inn, Carlton Club, Royal College of Physicians, Stone House Hotel in Wensleydale as well as tutoring wine dinners for the Oxford & Cambridge Club and helping Warden Abbey Vineyard in Bedfordshire(an association that goes back to 1986).
-I lead Wine Tours for Love Wine Food and I am a past Co-Chairman of the International Wine Challenge.
+Today I am very involved with the City looking after the Mansion House, Aldermens’ Dining Room as well as four Livery Companies.
+In addition I am consultant to the Carlton Club, Royal College of Physicians, Stone House Hotel in Wensleydale as well as helping Warden Abbey Vineyard in Bedfordshire(an association that goes back to 1986).
+I am a past Co-Chairman of the International Wine Challenge.